The Average Credit Score in America

 750-799 24%

-While that segment is relatively small, it still represents a significant number of Americans who may have trouble finding credit and face higher interest rates, which in turn can make it more difficult to raise their credit scores.
+While that segment is relatively small, it still represents a significant number of Americans who may have trouble finding credit and face higher interest rates when taking out a loan, which in turn can make it more difficult to raise their credit scores.

 Perfect 850 credit score distribution